-Building Momentum: Arts + Health Check Up Check In 2018 programme announced
+Building Momentum: Arts + Health Check Up Check In 2018 extra places available!

 Following the tremendous success of Check Up Check in 2017 and recognising the learning that has taken place in the arts and health sector over the last decade, the theme of this year’s event is Building Momentum.
 Participants will be invited to explore the importance of communication in partnership and how to challenge and nurture their creativity.
 In her keynote address, Performance in the Medical Gaze, Prof. Furse will introduce ways in which she has worked in medical environments and with medical professionals to develop performance projects which have focused on the ‘body spectacular’ through representation of the body from Renaissance Anatomical Art to Imaging Technologies.
 She will further share her knowledge of theatre, writing, medical humanities and interdisciplinary collaborations at a special workshop the following day, Friday 27 April.
 Entitled Interiority, this workshop will introduce aspects of Prof. Furse’s research towards her digital artwork I’m Not a Piece of Meat in order to reflect on how culture and medicine are braided historically.

 Check Up Check In promotes solidarity among arts and health practitioners and this year’s event provides opportunities for participants to share their experiences, exchange ideas and support and inspire each other in their practice through a range of themed presentations, including:

 – What’s My Practice? – A series of workshops looking at a wide range of methodologies employed in socially engaged arts and health practice;